-This relationship makes it clear that there is a need to establish the sensitivity of the clock jitter to the power supply noise as a function of frequency.
+This relationship makes it clear that there is a need to establish the sensitivity of the clock jitter to the power supply jitter as a function of frequency.
 It is also important to understand the frequency range of interest, which generally extends to the highest signal frequencies the ADC will operate at.
-Not all clocks are similar and some of the newer, higher performance clocks have built-in high performance linear regulators, Phase Lock Loops (PLLs) and jitter cleaners in order to reduce the sensitivity of the clock performance to the power supply noise.
+Not all clocks are similar and some of the newer, higher-performance clocks have built-in high-performance linear regulators, and Phase Lock Loops (PLLs) cleaners in order to reduce the sensitivity of the clock performance to the power supply jitter.

 Defining the power supply noise requires at least three terms, though there can be several less prominent paths as well.